-This trip is available from mid-April until early October.
-The flexibility of self guided holidays means that there are no fixed dates and you can start your trip on any date within the season.
+This trip is available from April until the end of October.
+The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date within the season.

 Click to view travel options

-- Daily baggage transfers (1 baggage item per person)
+- Daily baggage transfers (one bag item per person, max 20kg)